 This section presents results from applying the proposed AR recognition method on test datasets.
-The tests have been done on

-- 15 CAM5.1 simulation output and MERRA-2 reanalysis product.
+The tests have been done on CAM5.1 simulation output and MERRA-2 reanalysis product.
 A summary of the data, and its spatial and temporal resolution is in Table 1.
 First, we compare the topological feature descriptors of ARs and non-ARs based on the ground truth labeling provided by TECA (see Subsection 2.1).
 The descriptors have been normalized (see Subsection 2.3) to make the comparison of results to different datasets feasible.
 Second, we demonstrate performance and reliability of our method in the context of classification accuracy score obtained by the Support Vector Machine classifier.
-Finally, we discuss some limitations of the method, its typical failure modes (using the confusion matrix), and its precision and sensitivity in recognizing ARs. - 20 method, its typical failure modes (using the confusion matrix), and its precision and sensitivity in recogn
+Finally, we discuss some limitations of the method, its typical failure modes (using the confusion matrix), and its precision and sensitivity in recognizing ARs.

-3.1 Topological Feature Descriptors Representation
+5 3.1 Topological Feature Descriptors Representation

 Topological data analysis (TDA) provides a unique way of characterizing weather events in a dataset.
-Figure 9 shows an example of an evolution plot with two curves of averaged topological feature descriptors.
+Figure 8 shows an example of an evolution plot with two curves of averaged topological feature descriptors.
 The green and magenta curves correspond to ARs and non-ARs based on the TECA labels, respectively.
-Each curve represents the number of grid points in

-25 the connected region measured by the TDA algorithm.
+Each curve represents the number of grid points in the connected region measured by the TDA algorithm.
 Note that the TDA algorithm records the evolution of the connected region as a function of the scalar variable (here, TMQ).
 We observe that these two curves are close to each other, hence visually distinguishing these two groups of climate events is a challenging task.
 However, one can train a machine learning model, such as a Support Vector Machine (SVM), to perform this task with high accuracy.